-We’ve all heard the phrase “adopt, don’t shop” because we know that good breeders are hard to find.
+We’ve all heard the phrase “adopt, don’t shop” because we know good breeders are hard to find.
 As we humans have technology doing more and more for us, we’ve gone from breeding dogs for jobs to breeding them for appearances.
 But as we do this, we’ve caused them to have all kinds of problems.
 They look cute, but even just breathing or eating can be difficult for them.

 One of the more severe outcomes of irresponsible breeding is a double-merle.
-When a bad breeder is breeding two merle parents together for merle pups, there is a one-in-four chance that a pup will be born with a white coat.
+When a breeder is breeding two merle parents together for merle pups, there is a one-in-four chance that a pup will be born with a white coat.
 Along with that coat can come several disabilities.
-These pups are considered unsellable, and are often dumped or killed very young by breeders who only see a broken product.
+These pups are considered unsellable and are often dumped or killed very young by breeders who only see a broken product.

 Moxie was one of the lucky ones.
-She escaped the grim fate typical for dogs like her, and managed to find a family who loves her.
+She escaped the grim fate typical for dogs like her and managed to find a family who loves her.

 Bred in Merritt, British Columbia, Moxie was the product of irresponsible breeding.
-Born blind and deaf, she was taken to the local Humane Society, who had neither the experience nor resources to care for her.
+Born blind and deaf, she was taken to the local Humane Society, which had neither the experience nor resources to care for her.
 They reached out to the Victoria Humane Society, who immediately arranged to have her transferred to their location, where they were better equipped to handle it.

 That’s where she found her family.
 “When we saw the pictures on VHS we immediately fell in love with the little white fluff ball,” says Michelle Overhill.
 “We knew our home would be perfect for Moxie, based on the description of what they were looking for.”

 Michelle and Scott Overhill knew that Moxie would need a lot of time and attention, but with Michelle working from home, and a house that was easy-to-navigate with teenage children, they felt confident that they could give her a comfortable home.